caviyacht/SodaDungeon2Mod/readme.md

 Caviar has many features that will improve your quality of life while playing Soda Dungeon 2.

+Just ask yourself:

-Do you like gold?
+- Do you like gold?
 Well how about a gold per hour heads-up display!
-Do you like using Stein?
+- Do you like using Stein and question if it is working?
 We've got you covered.
-Tired of clicking over and over leveling up that gold relic?
-Well, now you can bring it to the **MAX** in a single click!
-Don't forget about your scripts, now you can see all of those glorious triggers (up to 7) together in a single screen!
+- Tired of clicking over and over leveling up that gold relic?
+Well, now you can bring it to the **MAX** with a single click of the mouse!
+- Are you tired of scrolling to see your script triggers?
+Guess what, now you can see all of those glorious triggers (up to 7) together in a single screen!

 And don't forget, there's more where that came from.
 Go ahead... check it out yourself, if you dare.